-- 1/2 cup cocoa powder
+- ½ cup cocoa powder

 - 2 tablespoons all-purpose flour

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 2 ounces (1/4 cup) espresso (2 shots)
+- 2 ounces espresso about ¼ cup

 - Optional chocolate drizzle topping: 2 ounces chocolate, 1 tablespoon espresso grounds

-- In a large mixing bowl, add brown sugar and espresso grounds.
+- Mix ingredients: In a large mixing bowl, add brown sugar and espresso grounds.
 Slowly pour in melted chocolate and mix with handheld mixer.
 Add in eggs one at a time until well combined.
 Add in cocoa powder, flour, salt, vanilla, and espresso, mixing until combined.

 - For chocolate drizzle topping (optional): melt chocolate over low heat in a medium saucepan, then drizzle over brownies and sprinkle with espresso grounds.

-- Tools Needed: 8 inch square pan, glass mixing bowls, handheld mixer
+- Tools needed: 8 inch square pan, glass mixing bowls, handheld mixer

-- Nutrition notes: these espresso brownies are high in sugar and fat, however they are intended to be an occasional treat and you should enjoy and savor them as a part of a healthy balanced diet.
+- Nutrition notes: These espresso brownies are high in sugar and fat, however they are intended to be an occasional treat and you should enjoy and savor them as a part of a healthy balanced diet.
 Also note, this recipe does contain coffee, which also contains caffeine.

 UPDATE: This recipe was originally published in January 2019 and updated for clarity in October 2021.